-Starting a home care agency can involve many ups and downs, but the question I’m sure we all have at first is “How to start a home care business, IN THE FIRST PLACE?”
+Starting a home care business may involve many ups and downs, but the question I’m sure we all have at first is “How to start a home care business, IN THE FIRST PLACE?”

 Well, friend, the very first thing you would need to explore would be getting the proper Medicaid certifications, and that takes some time, cost, and effort overall.